gchadder3/ProgRockDB/README.md

 * You'll need to have Apache, PHP, and MySQL properly installed on your local machine and be able to add new databases to MySQL.
-* Move into the directory (`htdocs` for example) visible to your browser, and clone the repo:
+* Move into the directory (`C:\Apache24\htdocs`, for example, on my machine) which is visible to your browser when you are running your web server, and clone the repo:
 `git clone https://github.com/gchadder3/ProgRockDB.git` .
 * Install the initial database by sourcing `prog_rock_db.sql` into your MySQL server.
+(For me, this consists of logging into MySQL via the MySQL Command Line Client in Windows and running `source C:/Apache24/htdocs/ProgRockDB/prog_rock_db.sql` in the shell.)
 This will create a new database called `prog_rock_db`.
 * Edit the database connection parameters on Lines 14-16 of `prdb_funcs.php` to match where you put the database in MySQL.
 Now you should be ready to use the database.
+* Make sure your (e.g. Apache) web server is up and running.
+(For example on my setup, I navigate to `C:\Apache24\bin` in a command shell and run `httpd`.)
 * Navigate in your browser to the portal site at `localhost/ProgRockDB/`.
 * The portal page should appear, and you should be able to use the database, viewing it and adding new albums.